jjangsangy/py-translate/docs/index.rst

-..
-GTranslate documentation master file, created by sphinx-quickstart on Wed Mar 26 13:21:22 2014.
+.. py-translate documentation master file, created by sphinx-quickstart on Wed Mar 26 13:21:22 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ===========================================
-GTranslate
+py-translate
 ===========================================
-**GTranslate is a CLI Tool for Google Translate written in Python!**
+**py-translate is a CLI Tool for Google Translate written in Python!**

 ------------------------------------------------------------------------